Consent

 Skip to content

 Focused ultrasound, or FUS therapy, is a non-invasive therapeutic technology that uses ultrasonic energy to target tissue deep within the body without the need for incisions or radiation.
-Currently, this technology is being researched as a way to target specific areas of the brain involved in neurological disorders.
+Currently, this technology is being researched as a way to target specific areas of the brain involved in neurological disorders in order to modulate or ablate this tissue.

 Neuromodulation